SystemsApproach/sdn/README.rst

 terms of the `Creative Commons (CC BY-NC-ND 4.0)
 <https://creativecommons.org/licenses/by-nc-nd/4.0>`__ license.
 The
 community is invited to contribute corrections, improvements, updates, and new material under the same terms.
-While this licence does not automatically grant the right to make derivative works, we are keen to discuss derivative works (such as translations) with interested parties.
+While this license does not automatically grant the right to make derivative works, we are keen to discuss derivative works (such as translations) with interested parties.
 Please reach out to